bhauman/figwheel-main/docs/docs/editor-integration.md

 ... and back through all the layers
 ```

-The main problem here is that a lot more is going on.
+The main problem here is that a lot is going on.
 When we evaluate
 Clojure remotely the message just needs to travel to the Clojure
 runtime and back.
 When we are using ClojureScript the code has to
-travel to Compiler and then to the browser and back.
+travel to the compiler and then to the browser and back.

 ## The Major Players